 Principles of physics for science, computer science, and engineering majors, using calculus, involving the principles of electricity and magnetism, including circuits, electromagnetism, waves, sound, light, and optics.
 Laboratory experiments supporting theoretical principles involving the principles of electricity and magnetism, including circuits, electromagnetism, waves, sound, light, and optics; experimental design, data collection and analysis, and preparation of laboratory reports.

-Prerequisite: PHYS 2425 and MATH 2414 with a grade of "C" or better
+Prerequisite: PHYS 2425 with a grade of "C" or better and MATH 2414 with a grade of "C" or better or concurrent enrollment in MATH 2414